ga4gh/va-spec/docs/source/introduction.rst

 **Implementation Support**

-1. **Profiling Methodology:** detailed  guidance and tools for executing the profiling process to produce implementaton profiles and application models.
+1. **Profiling Methodology:** guidance and tools for executing the profiling process to produce implementaton profiles and application models.

 2. **Implementation Sandbox:** a community testbed for defining, adapting, and sharing implementation profiles.

-3. **Standards Development Process:** a formally defined process through which GA4GH standards emerge from implementation models through collaboration and community consensus.
+3. **Standards Development Process:** a formally defined process through which GA4GH Standard Profiles evolve from implementation models through collaboration and community consensus.

 The machine readable schema definitions and example code are available online at the va-spec repository (https://github.com/ga4gh/va-spec) (coming soon).

-Readers may wish to view some examples of framework implementationa nd data mdoels before reading the specification (coming soon).
+Readers may wish to view some examples of framework implementation and data models before reading the specification (coming soon).